 |Register 30 days prior to the course commencement date.||Defer your payments over several months.|

 GP REGISTRARS: Doctors in training who are on a recognised pathway to General Practice Registration through a recognised Australian training provider receive a HealthCert Scholarship.

 The Professional Certificate of Dermoscopy is designed as a fully online course.
 There are eight modules in a HealthCert Professional Certificate program.
 The course is delivered in one trimester (15 weeks) with 12 weeks of online teaching (video lectures, case discussion boards, webinars) and 3 weeks of revision and examination.

 The course includes:

 - Full-colour workbook including all presentation slides.

-- Access to additional learning resources, reference materials and video lectures.
+- Access to additional learning resources, reference

 - Reading list with references to peer-reviewed journal articles to keep up-to-date with developments in the field.

 12 monthweb-based support with the opportunity to ask the instructors questions while you implement your learning.